 In fact, a REIT is just one way to gain exposure to property investments.
-With the increasing popularity of “property securitization”, there are ample opportunities globally for us to tap on property markets without physically owning a property.
-Subscribe to my newsletter if you want to know more.
+With the increasing popularity of “property securitization”, there are ample opportunities globally for us to tap into property markets without physically owning a property.

-Whether you just new to investing or you have invested for a while, here are the questions you should ask yourself:
+Whether you are new to investing or you have invested for a while, here are the questions you should ask yourself:

-- Do you already have Income Generating Asset in your portfolio.
+- Do you already have Income Generating Assets in your portfolio?